great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 ### 2. Set up Great Expectations

 In this guide, we will be using the [Databricks File Store (DBFS)](https://docs.databricks.com/data/databricks-file-system.html) for your Metadata Stores and [Data Docs](../reference/data_docs.md) store.
+This is a simple way to get up and running within the Databricks environment, for other options for storing data see our "Metadata Stores" and "Data Docs" sections in the "How to Guides" for "Setting up Great Expectations."

 <details>
   <summary>What is DBFS?</summary>